jxbc/termux-remote-control/README.md

 ## Install Windows App

 Installation of the application on Windows is not required as such.
-Just [download the latest file from this link](https://github.com/jxbc/termux-remote-control/releases), make sure `rc.js` is running on your Android device, then launch the Windows App.
+Just [download the file from this link](https://github.com/jxbc/termux-remote-control/releases), make sure `rc.js` is running on your Android device, then launch the Windows App.
 The app will automatically find your Android if you are connected to the same router and DHCP is correctly configured.

-Attention!
-We know about some bugs related to files and folders, I will fix them soon.

 ## Donate

 If you have been useful or like my idea, support my development in these areas if you have money, I would be very grateful to everyone! :)

 **USDT (TRC20):** TQjF7YyR3H23BDtoeHCbrh6agi9V5NYuZN

 **BTC:** 147BP3w2WgKhjHyQ24n4NHZtyudUQZBvXM